MHHoekstra/Roman-Numerals-Converter-Flutter/README.md

 # roman_numerals_converter

-A simple Roman numerals converter
+A simple Roman numerals converter that runs in iOS, Android, Web and Desktop (but it's designed for a better experience in a mobile device)

 ## Getting Started
 This converter converts Roman numerals to Hindi-Arabic, Hindi-Arabic to Roman and also features a random numeral generator.